isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 #### 4. What flights may Long-Term Pass holders take in order to enter Singapore?

-Long-Term Pass holders holding a VTP (Air) may only arrive in Singapore on a designated VTL (Air) flight.
+Long-Term Pass holders holding a VTP (Air) may only arrive in Singapore on a designated VTL (Air) flight within the validity period of the VTP (Air) issued.
 Otherwise, they may be denied entry into Singapore.

 Long-Term Pass holders holding a Approval Letter of Entry (ALE) via the <a href="/wphl/overview">Work Pass Holder General Lane</a>, <a href="/stpl/overview">Student’s Pass Holder Lane</a>, or <a href="/scpr-familial-ties-lane/overview">SC/PR Familial Ties Lane</a> may only travel to Singapore on a non-designated flight and will be subject to the <a href="/health/shn">prevailing Stay-Home Notice (SHN) and COVID-19 test requirements</a> upon entry into Singapore.

 #### 5. What flights may short-term visitors take in order to enter Singapore?

-Short-term visitors who are VTP (Air) holders may only arrive in Singapore on designated VTL (Air) flights.
+Short-term visitors who are VTP (Air) holders may only arrive in Singapore on designated VTL (Air) flights within the validity period of the VTP (Air) issued.
 Otherwise, they will be denied entry into Singapore.

 #### 6. What must travellers present to airline staff during check-in at the departure airport for Singapore?